-The biggest perk from traveling by sleeper train is that it is incredibly budget friendly.
-Although the costs are similar to the bullet train – especially if you opt for a soft sleeper ticket – you save a night’s worth of hotel expenses with the overnight option.
+The biggest perk from traveling in a sleeper car is that it is incredibly budget friendly.
+Although the costs are similar to the high-speed options – especially if you opt for a soft sleeper ticket – you save a night’s worth of hotel expenses with the overnight option.

 READ MORE: Learn about different classes of China trains, including how comfortable they may be and what to expect.

 Picture yourself sharing seats with hundreds of people in a single carriage without being able to get a single wink of sleep during the entire journey.
 You are likely to be in plenty of pain from sitting in the hard seat all night long too and is not worth the savings.

 - Another tip is to bring along a pack of cards to play games with fellow travelers.
 There is plenty of space to interact with other travelers on trains and card games can liven the journey.
-You may even attract a small crowd of Chinese and learn how to play the local favorite card game, Kill the Landlord.
+You may even attract a small crowd of Chinese and learn how to play the local favorite card game, Kill the Landlord. (true story)